EdDataScienceEES/tutorial-rubyforbes/Tutorial/Gap Fraction Analysis tutorial.md

 ## 3. Calculate and Visualize Gap Fraction

-Before diving into the calculations and visualizations, let's briefly describe what each step of the code from lines 54 to 81 is doing:
+Before diving into the calculations and visualizations, let's briefly describe what Step 3 is doing:

-- **Calculate Gap Fraction (Lines 54-57)**: We calculate the gap fraction for each image by subtracting the foliage cover (`FC`) from 1.
+- **Calculate Gap Fraction **: We calculate the gap fraction for each image by subtracting the foliage cover (`FC`) from 1.
 This is stored in a new column called `gap_fraction` within the `results_all` data frame.
-- **Create a Bar Plot (Lines 60-68)**: We use the `ggplot2` package to visualize the gap fraction of each image.
+- **Create a Bar Plot **: We use the `ggplot2` package to visualize the gap fraction of each image.
 The bar plot shows each image's gap fraction, and each bar is filled with a unique color to easily distinguish between images.
-- **Export the Results (Lines 71-75)**: Finally, we provide an optional step to export the results to a CSV file.
+- **Export the Results **: Finally, we provide an optional step to export the results to a CSV file.
 This can be useful for saving the data for later use or further analysis.

 In this section, we will calculate the gap fraction for each canopy image and visualize it using a bar plot.